Carreau/ipython-wiki/Dev:-Meeting,-January-2014.md

 - separate codebase for server vs. current server code.
   * What can be reused?
   * Does the multiuser server start single-user ones?

-## Mystery

-[This notebook](http://nbviewer.ipython.org/github/fperez/talk-nips-2013/blob/master/IPython-Interactive-Computing.ipynb) as seen on nbviewer is missing a bunch of cells, run the notebook locally to see the whole thing.
-After J. Unpingco's book cell, there are a good 10 or more cells (slides, since this is a talk) missing in the html/nbviewer view.
-Very odd.